 It’s not everyday you get to spend a morning with a United Nations Ambassador in your home county.
-So I jumped at the opportunity to attend the Samantha Power interview at the Charlie Chaplin Comedy Film Festival in Waterville in August 2017.
+So I jumped at the opportunity to attend the Samantha Power interview at the Charlie Chaplin Comedy Film Festival in Waterville a few years ago.

-In what was a major coup for the South Kerry festival, Samantha Power was the United States Ambassador to the UN from August 2013 to January 2017, and was interviewed in Waterville by an equally distinguished guest, journalist Carole Coleman, the RTE Washington Correspondent during the early part of the George W Bush administration.
+In what was a major coup for the South Kerry festival, Samantha Power was the United States Ambassador to the UN from August 2013 to January 2017.
+She was interviewed in Waterville by an equally distinguished guest, journalist Carole Coleman, the RTE Washington Correspondent during the early part of the George W Bush administration.

 Why write a travel blog about a UN Ambassador, you may ask?
 The UN is the international organisation tasked with facilitating & enforcing world order and without it travel (and everything else) would be impossible.

 Dublin-born Power was nine years old when she and her mother emigrated to Pittsburgh in 1979.
 The Ireland she left behind was a socially different country to now, one that couldn’t have imagined a government lead by a gay mixed-race Taoiseach, but, despite societal changes, acknowledged that her native land still retains a strong humanitarian tradition.